 "My favorite word on the wall is ENCOURAGEMENT.
 The arts can be such a difficult world to navigate on your own.
 What I love about Lifesong is that we create an uplifting atmosphere where we encourage one another to do and be their best.
 Encouragement is the strongest tool we have!"

 Maddie has been a part of the Lifesong family since the very beginning!
-She began assisting classes as a young student and is now an instructor.
+She began assisting classes as a young student and is now a full time instructor and leader in all aspects of the studio.
 As a student, she was cast in many of the LifeStage Theatre productions; some of which include Beauty & The Beast, Annie, Into The Woods, Once Upon A Mattress and many more!
 Prior to graduating from Grapevine Faith in May 2015, Maddie was a member of Lifesong’s Elite Tap Company where she received several high point awards and scholarships.
-She is currently attending TCU pursuing a degree in Business with hopes to use her education to help strengthen and grow Lifesong for many years to come.
-Maddie is thrilled to be a part of the dance and administrative staff and thankful that she gets to share her passion and experience with such wonderful kids and families!
+She studied business at TCU for 2 years where she gained valuable tools and experience which are put into practice daily at Lifesong.
+Maddie is thrilled to be a part of the teaching and administrative staff and thankful that she gets to share her passion and experience with such wonderful kids and families!

 "My favorite word is PASSION.
 The things you are passionate about are not random, they are your calling.
 I encourage people to always do what you love and what makes you happy.
 That happiness shines onto others.
 One of my favorite quotes: 'There is no passion to be found in settling for a life that is less than the one you are capable of living.'"